 It's jumping over the waves, surfing on the crest of them or taking a boat ride through them.
 It's escaping the crowds out past Man's Head on the coastal path.
 It's the sight of the fireworks over the harbour at New Year.
 It's in the air, that pure clean air that gives St Ives that 'light' that draws the artists' hearts.
 It's in the soul of the earth, the stones and trees that speaks to the spirit of the writers'.
 It's in the 'ilow an mor' that plucks the musicians' heartstrings.What is it for you?

 People come to Cornwall, to buy art - and the top place in Cornwall for art is ...
 St Ives.

-Bath – our new home
+Bath – our second home

 What is it about Bath that makes the city so enchanting?
 There's a magic in the spirit that has drawn people here for mind body and spirit over the last two thousand years.